PaddlePaddle/Paddle/doc/design/cluster_train/save_model.md

 ### Trainer Saving Model vs. Pservers Saving Model

 Both trainers and pservers have access to the model.
 So the model can be saved from a trainer or pservers.
-We need to decide on where the model is saved from.
+We need to decide where the model is saved from.

 #### Dense Update vs. Sparse Update

-There are two types of model update methods: dense update and sparse update (when the parameter is configured to be sparse).
+There are two types of model update methods: dense update and sparse update (when the model parameter is configured to be sparse).

 - Dense update